GenialX/leetcode-cpp/2017/08/zigzag-conversion-solution.md

 **Complexity Analysis**

-* Time complexity : $O(n)$.
+* Time complexity : O(n).
 The n is the length of the original string.

 To calculate all the characters' index, we need to scan all of them.
-Thus, it costs $$O(n)$$ time.
+Thus, it costs O(n) time.

-* Space complexity : $O(n)$.
+* Space complexity : O(n).
 The extra space required for storing the characters in String as well as returning them.